Can You Weld Rusty Metal? Problems and Best Options

-It is always best to clean the rust next to the joint.
+It is always best to clean the rust before welding.
 A piece of coarse sandpaper or a simple wire brush can remove a lot of rust.

-However, there are several cases when you can’t or don’t want to clean the metal correctly.
+However, there are several cases when you can’t or don’t want to clean the metal.

-MIG welding can weld over light rust.
+MIG can weld over light rust.
 But keep in mind the lack of fusion defect.
-TIG welding is not suitable for welding rusty metals.
+TIG is not suitable for rusty metals.

-Finally, with oxy-fuel welding, you can clean the surface of rusty metals and weld on clean metal.
+Finally, with oxyfuel welding, you can remove the rust and weld on clean metal.